Srinivasa Reddy: Career

 Chanakya on Doordarshan.
 However, his career was briefly interrupted by a road accident in 1998.
 After recovering, he gained prominence as an anchor for television shows such as Fun Tonic on Siti Cable and Navvu Navvinchu on Gemini TV.
 His exposure in these shows helped him connect with director Puri Jagannadh, thanks to an introduction by Raghu Kunche and Jr. Relangi.

 Srinivasa Reddy made his acting debut in the film Ishtam (2001).
 His breakthrough came with Puri Jagannadh’s Idiot (2002), where he portrayed the friend of Ravi Teja’s character.
 His comedic performance and the iconic "Boost" dialogue, delivered while clad only in underwear, became a memorable moment in Telugu cinema.
 This role established him as a sought-after comedic actor.

 Following his success in Idiot, Srinivasa Reddy appeared in several successful films, including Venky (2004), Desamuduru (2007), Lakshmi Kalyanam (2007), Parugu (2008), Bendu Apparao RMP (2009), Darling (2010), and Solo (2011).
 He became well known for portraying the protagonist's friend or a supporting character throughout these films.
 His humorous dialogues, such as "Ippudu kakapothe inkeppudu" in Pataas (2015) and "Uhu Hoo… Hoo…" in Raja the Great (2017), became widely popular.
 Srinivasa Reddy also worked as an assistant director for Raja the Great and as an associate director for Athili Sattibabu LKG (2007).

 He frequently collaborated with actors like Brahmanandam and directors S. V. Krishna Reddy and E. V. V. Satyanarayana.
 While primarily known for his comedic roles, Srinivasa Reddy showcased his versatility in films such as Geethanjali (2014) and Jayammu Nischayammu Ra (2016), where he played the lead roles.
 In Jayammu Nischayammu Ra, he portrayed the role of the hero, an innocent and intelligent man who wins his love, earning him recognition for his shift from comedy to a more dramatic role.

 In 2019, Srinivasa Reddy ventured into direction with Bhagyanagara Veedhullo Gammattu, which he also produced under his banner, Flying Colours Entertainment.
 However, the film did not achieve commercial success.

 Personal life

-Srinivasa Reddy is married to Swathi, the daughter of his elder sister.
-The couple has two daughters, Aakruti and Aasriti.
+Srinivasa Reddy is married to Swathi Reddy, the daughter of his elder sister.
+The couple has two daughters, Aakruthi(2007),and Aasrithi(2017).
 Known for his strong connection to Telugu culture, Srinivasa Reddy values maintaining a balance between his professional commitments and family life.

 His father, Yaramala Rami Reddy, played a key character in Bhagyanagara Veedhullo Gammattu, a film directed and produced by Srinivasa Reddy.